Pro-YY/stackedit-workspace/ssl-instance.md

 no need to compile alone, nginx will compile it

-but curl need ssl to be installed on /usr/local/ssl
+but curl need ssl to be make (no need to make install) on /usr/local/ssl

 curl install